ansys/pyansys-dev-guide/doc/source/coding_style/flake8.rst

 ~~~~~~
 `Flake8`_ is a python tool for enforcing code styling.
 It is a wrapper
 around the following three tools: `PyFlakes`_, `pycodestyle`_, and
-`Ned Batchelder's McCabe script`_.
+`Ned Batchelder's McCabe script for complexity`_.
 Flake8 runs all three tools at once,
 checking the code against a variety of style rules, such as line length,
 code complexity, whitespace, etc.

 .. _Flake8: https://flake8.pycqa.org/en/latest/index.html
 .. _PyFlakes: https://pypi.org/project/pyflakes/
 .. _pycodestyle: https://pypi.org/project/pycodestyle/
-.. _`Ned Batchelder's McCabe script`: https://github.com/PyCQA/mccabe
+.. _`Ned Batchelder's McCabe script for complexity`: https://github.com/PyCQA/mccabe

 Configuring Flake8
 ------------------
-Flake8 supports configuring a specific set of the style checks to
+Flake8 supports configuring a specific set of style rules to
 enforce.
 This configuration can be stored in your project in a
 ``setup.cfg``, ``tox.ini``, or ``.flake8`` file.
 The PyAnsys libraries
 store the flake8 configuration in a ``.flake8`` file at the root of the
 repository.

-Here is an example of a ``.flake8`` configuration file from one the
+Here is an example of a ``.flake8`` configuration file from one of the
 PyAnsys libraries:

 .. code::